SevenOperation/WebInterface/README.md

 Others can see the profile picture in the comments.
 A Teamspeak Overview Page shows you all rooms currently on your Server.
 Under News is the newest youtube video from your channel.
+I currently using it for my own website. https://www.wearethegamers.de

 # What has to be done
 Creating config files for specifying other mysql server and so one the mine currently